FiammaMuscari/analizer/README.md

 # 🛠️ Installation and Usage of the Analyzer

-This project includes a script called `analizer.ts` that helps analyze and keep your i18n translation files clean and synchronized.
+This project includes a script called `analyzer.ts` that helps analyze and keep your i18n translation files clean and synchronized.

 ![Analyzer Preview](src/assets/readme.webp)